 Unlike previous Tone2 synthesizers, the effect section is quite limited.
 The chorus, reverb, and delay units have just 3 knobs each, and a one-knob tube effect adds some analog tube warmth to your sound.

 The general section has controls for note glide, voice mode, unison (2-4x) with spread, a “psycho-acoustic boost”, ADSR envelope and pan & volume.

 Saurus comes with no less than 563 presets by 20+ sound designers.
 The presets can be selected from the patch browser in the top left, where they are categorized by sound type.

 Tone2 recently held a contest in which people were asked to create some tracks with a vintage character.
-Check out the top 3 winning tunes below to get an idea of what Saurus can sound like.
+Check out the winning entry below to get an idea of what Saurus can sound like.

 Tone2 has posted a comprehensive introduction video for Saurus, so check it out below if you’d like some more details about this plugin.

 So what do I think?